nerva-project/nerva-docs/docs/guides/cli.md

 3. *(Optional)* Drag the `quicksync.raw` file into this new folder.

-4. Open Terminal (press Command + Space, then type `terminal` and hit enter), navigate to the folder you just extracted, and type:
+4. Open Terminal (press Command + Space, then type `terminal` and hit enter).
+Type `cd` followed by a space, then drag the folder you just extracted from Finder into the Terminal window (this pastes its path) and hit enter.
+Now type:
  `./nervad --quicksync quicksync.raw` and hit enter. (*If you are not using quicksync, simply type `./nervad`*)

  **If you receive a warning about running software from an unidentified developer, open System Settings > Privacy & Security and click Allow Anyway at the bottom of that page.** Each program may ask once the first time you run it.